reshmabidikar/slate/source/includes/_account.md

 **Response**

-If successful, returns a status code of 200 and a payment transaction object.
+If successful, returns a status code of 200 and a payment object including the new transaction.

 ### Trigger a payment (authorization, purchase or credit) using the account external key

+This endpoint performs the same actions as the previous one, but the account is authorized by its external key.

 **HTTP Request**